RMerl/asuswrt-merlin/README-merlin.txt

 *User scripts:*
-These are shell scripts that you can create, and which will be run when certain events occur:
+These are shell scripts that you can create, and which will be run when certain events occur.
+Those scripts must be saved in /jffs/scripts/ (so, JFFS must be enabled and formatted).
+Available scripts:

-- Services are started (boot): /jffs/scripts/services-start
+- services-start: Services are started (boot)
-- Services are stopped (reboot): /jffs/scripts/services-stop
+- services-stop: Services are stopped (reboot)
-- WAN interface comes up (includes if it went down and back up): /jffs/scripts/wan-start
+- wan-start: WAN interface just come up (includes if it went down and back up)
-- Firewall is started (rules are applied): /jffs/scripts/firewall-start.
+- firewall-start: Firewall is started (rules have been applied)
-- Right after jffs is mounted, before any of the services get started:
+- init-start: Right after jffs is mounted, before any of the services get started
-  /jffs/scripts/init-start
-- Just before a partition is mounted: /jffs/scripts/pre-mount (Be careful with this script.
+- pre-mount: Just before a partition is mounted.
+Be careful with this script.
 This is run in a blocking call and will block the mounting of the partition  for which it is invoked till its execution is complete.
 This is done so that it can be used for things like running e2fsck on the partition before mounting.
-This script is also passed the device path being mounted as an argument which can be used in the script using $1)
+This script is also passed the device path being mounted as an argument which can be used in the script using $1.
-- Just after a partition is mounted: /jffs/scripts/post-mount
+- post-mount: Just after a partition is mounted

-Those scripts must all be located under /jffs/scripts/ (so JFFS support must be enabled first).
 Don't forget to set them as executable:

    chmod a+rx /jffs/scripts/*

-The wan-start script for example is perfect for using an IPv6 tunnel update script (such as the script I posted on my website to use with HE's TunnelBroker).
-You could then put your IPv6 rules inside firewall-start.
+And like any Linux script, they need to start with a shebang:

+   #!/bin/sh

 * WakeOnLan *
 There's a new Tools section on the web interface.
 From there you can enter a target computer's MAC address to send it a WakeOnLan packet.
-You can also create a list of MAC addresses that will be stored in nvram, and on which you can click to automatically fill the target field.
+You can also create a list of MAC addresses that will be stored in nvram, and on which you can click afterward to wake up one of the listed computers, without having to remember their MAC addresses.

 * SSHD *
 SSH support (through Dropbear) was re-enabled.
 Password-based login will use the "admin" username (like telnet), and the same password as used to log on
 the web interface.
 You can also optionally insert a RSA public key there for keypair-based authentication.
-Note that to ensure you do not accidentally enter too much data there (and potentially filling the already overcrowded NVRAM space - what the hell was Asus thinking when they went with 32KB?), I am limiting this field to 512 characters max.

 * HTTPS management *